-RegenCities is a research initiative led by SOM’s City Design Practice that seeks to define the regenerative city—a concept of urban development built on a restorative relationship with the environment.
+RegenCities is a research initiative that seeks to define the regenerative city—a concept of urban development built on a restorative relationship with the environment.
 Moving beyond sustainability, the initiative seeks to transform our understanding of the built environment—specifically urban centers—from a linear construct to one that is circular.
 With a network of uncommon collaborators, the RegenCities initiative is identifying, targeting, and developing projects that can make communities more equitable, efficient, and livable.

 A regenerative city is open and accessible.
 How we design our streets, workplaces, and cities influences the way we use them.
 With contributions from the Center for Active Design, State of Place and the Los Angeles Department of Transportation, this video explores how we can build communities to improve access to health, happiness and opportunity.